 The Tar Tunnel is one of the ten Ironbridge Gorge Museums.
-Step inside the Tar Tunnel and discover where miners digging in 1787 stuck a spring of natural bitumen which has oozed out of the walls for over 200 years.
+Step inside the Tar Tunnel and discover where miners digging in 1787 struck a spring of natural bitumen which has oozed out of the walls for over 200 years.

 Put on your hard hat and venture underground into the eerie brick-lined tar tunnel.
 Treacle-like black bitumen is still oozing through the walls and welling up in puddles.